-Say hello to your new favourite weekday breakfast – overnight oats!
+Say hello to your new favourite weekday breakfast – overnight steel cut oats!

 Best Steel Cut Oat Recipe

-This recipe is also great because it is so easy!
-Whip these up in 2 minutes and then enjoy!
+This recipe is also great because it is so easy.
+You can prepare these overnight oats in 5 minutes!
 Say goodbye to not instantly having breakfast waiting for you when you walk in your kitchen!
-Grab these out of the fridge and you’re set!
-We’re about to hack the system and have some rich, chewy overnight oats ready to go and waiting to be devoured first thing in the morning!
+Grab these out of the fridge and you’re set.

 - chia seeds (or any seed tbh)